|

 In the picture above, the two gray stitches in the middle of that top row are the location of my join.
 They look just the tiniest bit bulkier, but not much.

 In the picture above, my join is in the gray splotch around the middle of the swatch.
 In my opinion, the join is not visible from the RS of the fabric.
 The two ends stick out just the tiniest bit on the WS of the fabric, but that’s typical of the standard joining method as well, so no biggie.
+And that is how to join yarn in crochet!

 Happy stitching!